Jonathan Judaken

-Jonathan Judaken is the Spence L. Wilson Chair in Humanities at Rhodes College.
-Judaken previously taught at the University of Memphis where he was the Dunavant Professor of History and Director of the Marcus Orr Center for the Humanities.
+Jonathan Judaken is a South African-born American intellectual historian.
+He serves as the Gloria M. Goldstein Professor of Jewish History and Thought at Washington University in Saint Louis.
+Judaken previously taught as the Spence L. Wilson Chair in Humanities at Rhodes College and at the University of Memphis, where he was the Dunavant Professor of History and Director of the Marcus Orr Center for the Humanities.
 His fields of expertise include European cultural and intellectual history, discussions of Jews and Judaism, race and racism, and post-Holocaust French philosophy.
-Judaken is a notable scholar of Jean-Paul Sartre and Sartre's relationship to Jews and Judaism and race and racism, as well as contemporary French Jewish philosophers.
+Judaken is a notable scholar of Jean-Paul Sartre and Sartre's relationship to Jews and Judaism and race and racism, existentialism and critical theory as well as contemporary French Jewish philosophers.
+His recent scholarship has focused on rethinking the field of antisemitism studies.